dheero/OBF.github.io/wiki/BOSC_Abstract_Submission.md

-To be considered for acceptance, software systems representing the central topic in a presentation submitted to BOSC must be licensed with a recognized Open Source License, and be freely available for download in source code form.
+To be considered for acceptance, software systems representing the central topic in a presentation submitted to BOSC must be licensed with a recognized Open Source License, and be freely available for download in source code form at the time they are reviewed.
 Please see the next section for more information.

 **[Submit your abstract
 here!](http://events.open-bio.org/BOSC2013/openconf.php)**